Do you have an immigration question?

 We know that the complexity of an immigration process may often discourage a candidate with great potential, so we believe that the more information you have, the better.

 We encourage you to schedule a consultation to better understand your rights and whether or not you truly have a path forward towards permanent residence.
 We will answer questions frequently asked by candidates and present you with a possible action plan.
 We will also discuss potential documents, fees, timelines, and obstacles you may encounter on your way to realizing your American Dream.

 How does it work?

-You can choose between 30-minute ($150.00) or 1-hour ($250.00) appointments.
-The amount charged for the consultation may then be deducted from the attorney’s fee to be paid.
-Payment for consultations may only be realized with a credit or debit card that is authorized for U.S. transactions.
+You can choose between a 30-minute ($150.00) or 1-hour ($250.00) appointment.
+The amount charged for the consultation will then be deducted from the attorney's fee if you sign a contract within 30 days of your consultation.
+Payments for consultations can only be made using a credit or debit card authorized for U.S. transactions.

 When you are ready to start the process, our office will send you a contract and a payment authorization form to complete and electronically sign.
 The contract will be valid for 7 days to allow you time to review your contract and send us any questions you may have with regard to it.

 Consultations are only conducted on Wednesdays, from 9AM to 5PM.
 Consultations before 9AM and after 5PM are considered urgent consultations.

 Urgent consultations are any consultation before 9AM and after 5PM or consultations that are not on Wednesdays.
 The price for an urgent consultation is double the current consultation price.
 Therefore, it is $300 for 30 minutes and $500 for 1-hour.
 Check our schedule below.

 - 02:00pm to 02:30pm

 - 02:45pm to 03:15pm